TeamPuzel/markov-swift/README.md

 # markov-swift

-Generate text from markov chains in Swift
+Generate text from markov chains in Swift.
+Documentation is included using DocC.